-THE UK Government have published their new Construction Strategy for 2016 to 2020, building on the progress made in the 2011-2015 version.
+THE UK Government has published its new Construction Strategy for 2016 to 2020, building on the progress made in the 2011-2015 version.
 Here, we take a quick look at the Strategy’s four principal objectives and the plans to achieve them over the course of the current Parliament.

 RELATED: CONSTRUCTION 2025 EXPLAINED